 Credit risk - is the risk of a financial loss to the Company if a counterparty fails to meet its contractual obligations.
-The Company's cash and cash equivalents is largely held in a Canadian financial institution and management believes that the credit risk with respect to financial instruments recorded on the Consolidated Statement of Financial Position at December 31, 2021 is minimal.
-The Company's accounts receivable consists of amounts receivable from government and directors.
+The Company's cash is largely held in a Canadian financial institution and management believes that the credit risk with respect to financial instruments recorded on the Consolidated Statement of Financial Position at December 31, 2022 is minimal.
+The Company's accounts receivable consists of amounts receivable from the government.
 Management believes that the credit risk with respect to accounts receivable is minimal.